NicolasAbboud/Host-a-Simple-Webpage-on-AWS/README.md

 # Host a Simple Webpage on AWS

-This repository contains the files for hosting a simple static webpage using Amazon Web Services (AWS).

 ## Description
 The project demonstrates a straightforward approach to deploying a simple static website on AWS, utilizing the services S3 for hosting and CloudFront for content delivery, with Terraform employed as the Infrastructure as Code (IaC) tool to automate the setup.